-A parent's most important job is to protect their children.
+The most important job for a parent is protecting their child.
 Most parents never consider the possibility that their child could behave in a sexually inappropriate manner that would rise to the level of breaking the law.

-Unfortunately, these type of accusations are all too common.
-Boys between the age of 13-16 are the most likely to be accused although these accusations can be made against children much younger.
-Law enforcement officers will go to great lengths to interrogate the child in order to get a confession.
+Unfortunately, these types of accusations are common.
+Boys between the age of 12-14 are the most likely to be accused, although prosecutors might make these accusations against children even younger.

-The United States Constitution gives your child the right to remain silent under the 5th Amendment and the right to an attorney under the 6th Amendment.
+For a criminal investigation, the United States Constitution gives your child the right to remain silent under the 5th Amendment and the right to an attorney under the 6th Amendment.

-Accusations of sexual misconduct can involve relatively minor and innocent behavior which often involves mere curiosity.
+Accusations of sexual misconduct can involve relatively minor and innocent behavior involving curiosity.
 Years ago, this conduct was called “playing doctor.”